 - Personal excellence that contributes significantly to the workplace and that demonstrates integrity, faithfulness, moral purity, loyalty, and kindness.

-- Sincerity that communicates a genuine interest in others is important in developing relationships with colleagues and neighbors.
+- Sincerity that communicates a genuine interest in others and develops relationships with colleagues and neighbors.

 - Spiritual influence that is rooted in a living relationship with Jesus and a dependence on the Holy Spirit in witness.